ilyalavrinov/yadisk-sync/README.md

 ## How to use
 Simply run it like this: _./yadisk-sync --from [from] --to [to] --user admirallarimda_

 If [from] is a directory, all subsequent directories will be stored on a server as well, preserving directory structure starting from that directory.

 File masking is **not yet supported** (i.e. you can't write something like --from *.jpg)

 [to] points to the folder on a server where all data should be stored ([to] directory might be missing, the tool will create it automatically)

+## Where to get
+All binaries are automatically created for each release.
+Latest release could be found [here](https://github.com/admirallarimda/yadisk-sync/releases/latest)

 ## Building
 go 1.11 is preferable (due to modules support).
 Though you should be able to compile with lower versions of go toolset.